slackapi/bolt-python/docs/_basic/responding_actions.md

 There are two main ways to respond to actions.
 The first (and most common) way is to use the `say` function.
 The `say` function sends a message back to the conversation where the incoming event took place.

-The second way to respond to actions is using `respond()`, which is a simple utility to use the `response_url` associated with an action.
+The second way to respond to actions is using `respond()`, which is a utility to use the `response_url` associated with the action.

 </div>